-You might want to re-think diets where counting calories is involved.
-According to new research this isn’t the best way to lose weight.
+You might want to re-think diets where counting calories are involved.
+According to new research, this isn’t the best way to lose weight.

 Although his study is too small to be definitive, a Brigham Young University researcher states that “intuitive eating” will help you shed those pesky pounds – sounds tempting doesn’t it?